bencefulop/surveyor-challenge/README.md

 # Surveyor - Culture Amp Junior Engineering Coding Test

+The following is a completed version of the coding challenge.
+For reference, the content of the original readme is [below.](https://github.com/bencefulop/surveyor-challenge#Start-of-original-challenge-description)

+The exercise uses Ruby 2.5.
+If your version is different you'll either need to upgrade/downgrade or use a Ruby versioning tool, such as RVM to run Ruby 2.5.

+This article is helpful if you'd like to install RVM: [link](https://medium.com/the-andela-way/ruby-versioning-with-ruby-version-manager-rvm-6a3198b263df)

+In order to install RVM's public key, you'll need gpg.
+If you're using Mac OSX, you'll need to install gpg separately via Homebrew before you can install RVM.
+To intall RVM via Homebrew run: `brew install gnupg`.

+---

+## Start of original challenge description

 Hi!
 Thanks for applying for the Junior Engineering Program at Culture Amp.

 What you'll find in this little directory is some code that was generated using the `bundle gem` command from the Bundler gem.
 This code is the code for an (imaginary) gem called "surveyor", which helps represent survey data within Ruby.